Jameh Mosque of Sari: Overview

-The Jameh Mosque of Sari is located in Nargesiye daily market in Chenarbon district in Sari, the capital city of Mazandaran Province, in North of Iran.
-It dates back to pre-Islam era and used to be a fire-temple of Zoroastrians of Iran in the North, next to the Caspian Sea.
+The Jameh Mosque of Sari is located in Nargesiye daily market in Chenarbon district in Sari, the capital city of Mazandaran Province, in the north of Iran.
+It dates from the pre-Islam era and used to be a fire temple of Zoroastrians.
 After the acceptance of Islam by the people in the region, a mosque, known as Jameh Mosque, was constructed on the site of the temple.
-It is the first mosque built in the North of Iran.
+It is the first mosque built in the north of Iran.